 When You Can Write Your Own Absence Letter

 Some offices do not require a doctor’s note for missing a day or two of work but do require you to send an absence excuse letter or email.
 Check with your human resources department or manager to see if you need to submit an absence excuse letter.
-Also, inquire if the letter needs to be composed a particular way and what specific information needs to be included.
+Also, inquire if the letter needs to be composed in a particular way and what specific information needs to be included.

 These sample excuse letters for missing work will help you get started on writing your own note or email message.